xaya/xaya_docs/interface.md

 The placeholders have the following meaning:

 * **`PREVIOUS-BLOCK-HASH`:**
-  The hash of the previously-current block, i. e., the block on top of which the new one is attached.
+  The hash of the previously-current block, i.e. the block on top of which the new one is attached.
 * **`ATTACHED-BLOCK-HASH`:**
-  The hash of the newly-attached block, i. e., the block that contains all the moves listed below.
+  The hash of the newly-attached block, i.e. the block that contains all the moves listed below.
 * **`TXID`:**
-  The Xyon transaction ID of the transaction that does the given move.
+  The Xyon transaction ID of the transaction that performed the given move.
   This is mostly useful as a key and to correlate a single transaction through different endpoints of the API (if necessary).
 * **`UPDATED-NAME`:**